EU AI Act compliance assessment.

 Annex III: Team canon sharing does not constitute an employment management AI system within the meaning of Annex III, point 4.
 The canon system stores architectural decisions about code; it does not evaluate, monitor, or score employees.
 It does not influence employment decisions.

 The Enterprise tier is substantively different from the consumer tiers.
-It consists of the SiteEngine AI platform: a full RAG (Retrieval-Augmented Generation) pipeline deployed on-premise on customer infrastructure.
-The system is materially more complex and warrants a dedicated analysis below in Section 5.
+It consists of the Hydrate Enterprise server: a self-hosted Docker deployment running on customer infrastructure.
+The server provides team memory and context injection for developer tooling — session capture, fact extraction, and context retrieval — using the customer's own LLM API key and PostgreSQL database.
 The risk classification is conditional on the use case context in which the customer deploys it.

-In the primary use cases for which SiteEngine AI has been designed and benchmarked (AI character simulation for creative/entertainment applications, knowledge-base-augmented Q&A for developer productivity, internal document retrieval), the system falls within the minimal-risk category and no mandatory compliance obligations arise under the current framework.
+In the primary use case for which the Enterprise server has been designed (developer productivity: capturing prior session context and surfacing it at the start of subsequent sessions), the system falls within the minimal-risk category and no mandatory compliance obligations arise under the current framework.

-If a customer deploys SiteEngine AI in a context that falls within an Annex III category (e.g., using it to assist with employment decisions, credit assessment, education outcome determination, or justice applications), the customer becomes responsible for the full high-risk AI system compliance path under Article 25.
+If a customer deploys the Enterprise server in a context that falls within an Annex III category (e.g., using it to assist with employment decisions, credit assessment, education outcome determination, or justice applications), the customer becomes responsible for the full high-risk AI system compliance path under Article 25.
 Sedasoft's Enterprise terms of service prohibit deployment in high-risk Annex III contexts without a separate compliance assessment and written agreement with Sedasoft.

 5.1 System architecture relevant to the Act

-- User memory system: Extracts and stores atomic facts about users from conversation transcripts.
-Includes preferences, identity slots, and per-user-per-expert relationship history.
-Supports Ebbinghaus-inspired decay (facts fade if not reinforced).
-Provides full GDPR data export (Article 20) and right-to-erasure deletion (Article 17) via API endpoints.
+- User memory system: Stores extracted facts, learned preferences, and conversation history in PostgreSQL.
+Provides GDPR data export (Article 20) and right-to-erasure deletion (Article 17) via API endpoints.

-The eight Annex III categories are assessed for SiteEngine AI below.
-The assessment covers Sedasoft's own deployment and design.
+The eight Annex III categories are assessed below.
+The assessment covers Sedasoft's own design and the intended use case.
 Where a customer could deploy the system in a way that triggers a category, that is noted as a customer responsibility.

 5.3 Article 6(3) derogation